kutaybilgic/python-fast-api/README.md

-The backend project where we run the model file we trained using the Python Fast API.
+The backend project where we run the model file that we trained using the Python Fast API.